jcosborn/qex/src/experimental/graph/DESIGN.md

 `multi.nim` is support plumbing for multi-output operators, not a second product-value language.

-`hmcgauge.nim` is an application layer.
+`pghmc.nim` is an application layer.
 It owns trajectory construction, training, and logging, but consumes the graph contracts instead of redefining runtime identity, cache policy, or dependency semantics.